CenturyLinkCloud/PublicKB/Cloud Application Manager/Monitoring/AzureDashboards.md

 #### Navigation

 Left Navigation:
 When a user navigates to the Cloud Application Manager Monitoring site they will see a Dashboard tab on the left-hand side.
 All configured AWS and Azure providers will be listed under the Dashboards tab.
 Only one provider may be opened at a time and only the metrics related to that provider are listed (dynamically loaded).
-An example would be that Azure may have 200 metrics available but the configured provider set up 22 CloudWatch metric checks.
-Only the 22 will be shown and not every metric available.

  ![Dashboard Left Nav](../../images/Watcher%20Left%20Side%20Nav.PNG)